 Display | 9.5

 Moving on to the screen, I have to say that it's really a great panel, which really deserves a lot.
-Let's start by saying it's a 5 "IPS with a resolution from 1280 × 720 pixel - so HD - with more than good colors considering the price range, especially for whites.
-Obviously black does not reach the maximum as it would on an Amoled display, but it was to be expected.
+Let's start by saying it's a 5 "IPS with a resolution from 1280 × 720 pixel - so HD - with more than good colors considering the price range, especially as regards whites.
+Obviously black doesn't peak as it would on an Amoled display, but that was to be expected.

 The viewing angle is also perfect.

 Photo - Click to enlarge

 There is no shortage of off-screen gestures and among these we find some preset to perform certain actions 'on the fly' (unlocking, music, camera, ...) and others configurable to launch our favorite apps.
 Also present is the awakening with a double touch; each gesture can be activated individually.

 With regard to the brightness, this also surprised me a lot, excellent in all light conditions, too under the sun; the brightness sensor does its job well, always giving the perfect brightness level; however, there is no lack of reflections, but this still concerns most of the displays on the market.
 The only flaw of this display is that unfortunately it is not oleophobic, For nothing, and easily tends to get dirty, maybe a little too much.
 Perfect as well touch, accurate enough without losing a touch.
 Congratulations to DOOGEE for choosing this panel (SHARP if I'm not mistaken), it deserves a lot.
 I find it even better than the display on my OnePlus One.

 Data sheet and services | 9

 |ROM||16 GB (12 + available) expandable up to 128GB|